 If you know anything about me, is that I’ll go far and wide to see the world and take photos.
 That we did.
 Armed with my camera and my sturdy partner, we started our journey to the top, not knowing what we will find, what we will see, and how far we would really go.

 You are warned, it can be steep at parts.
-But it’s totally worth it.
-We’ve seen whole families with babies, strollers and dogs do it, so why can’t you? 🙌
+But it is totally worth it.
+We have seen whole families with babies, strollers and dogs do it, so you can too! 🙌

 It was a lovely day so it was beautiful and refreshing seeing people enjoy it in the best possible way, may it be a picnic, gazing the passing ships, hiking or simply enjoying the sun.